Molecular Mechanism of Brain Development Leads to the Mind and Behavior

 The article on a rare SNV of human PHYHIPL (results of collaboration with Dr. Sadakata's group at Gunma Univ) was published in Molecular Brain.

 The article on the brain transcriptome of BTBR/R mice was published in Frontier in Cellular Neuroscience.

 The article on CAPS2-dependent proopiomelanocortin release involved in food intake behavior was published in Neuroscience Letters.

 The article on the cortico-amygdala interaction in taste memory retrieval was published in Molecular brain.

 The article on neuronal excitability in fear memory formation was published in Scientific Reports.

-The article on essential tremor-like behavior in small GTPase Arf4/5 KO mice (the result of a collaboration with Dr. Sadakata, Gunma Univesity) was published in Journal of Neuroscience.
+The article on essential tremor-like behavior in small GTPase Arf4/5 KO mice (results of collaboration with Dr. Sadakata at Gunma Univ.) was published in Journal of Neuroscience.

-The article on impaired rubber tail illusion in CAPS2 KO mice (the result of a collaboration with Dr. Wada, Research Institute of National Rehabilitation Center for Persons with Disabilities) was published in Scientific Reports.
+The article on impaired rubber tail illusion in CAPS2 KO mice (results of collaboration with Dr. Wada at Research Institute of National Rehabilitation Center for Persons with Disabilities) was published in Scientific Reports.

 The article on increased startle response to auditory and tactile stimuli in LAMP5 KO mice was published in Molecular Brain.